 Colin writes, "Parvus Press is funding IF THIS GOES ON, an anthology of political science fiction on Kickstarter.
 The anthology is edited by Cat Rambo, author and president of the Science Fiction Writers of America.
 It features thirty original stories dealing with the long-term impact of the policies and politics of our current elected leaders. — Read the rest

-Celebrate International Women's Day in stfnal style with Nevertheless She Persisted, a free anthology of original flash fiction by some of science fiction's leading women voices, from Catherynne M. Valente to Amal El-Mohtar to Jo Walton to Nisi Shawl to Charlie Jane Anders to Seanan McGuire to Alyssa Wong to Kameron Hurley -- and more!
-Read the rest
+Celebrate International Women's Day in stfnal style with Nevertheless She Persisted, a free anthology of original flash fiction by some of science fiction's leading women voices, from Catherynne M. Valente to Amal El-Mohtar to Jo Walton to Nisi Shawl to Charlie Jane Anders to Seanan McGuire to Alyssa Wong to Kameron Hurley — and more!

 Mary Robinette Kowal sez, "Many authors struggle to write beyond what they know and write the other.
 While conventions are tackling this material, there is frequently not enough time to delve into this tricky and nuanced skill.
-The Writing the Other Workshop and Retreat is designed to have lessons and conversations at a more advanced level.
-By pairing it with a retreat, we give the participants an opportunity to work on projects in a nurturing environment.
-This weeklong event gives you one on one time with the instructors David Anthony Durham, K. Tempest Bradford, Mary Robinette Kowal, Nisi Shawl, and Cynthia Ward."
-Read the rest
+The Writing the Other Workshop and Retreat is designed to have lessons and conversations at a more advanced level. — Read the rest

 Clarion West's Nisi Shawl writes,

 Thanks for Your Generous Response to Clarion West Dorm Burglary

 Due to the swift and generous response of the SF community, Clarion West has now received nearly enough money to replace the four student laptops stolen July 4 from rooms at the workshop residence.